 Written by Lucy Walton

-The term ‘overshoot’ is often talked about in recovery and for most people needing to weight restore, can be associated with feelings of anxiety and fear.
-It is however, an important theory to be aware of and the discussion about expected weight and body shape changes shouldn’t be avoided.
+The term ‘overshoot’ is often talked about in recovery and for most people needing to weight restore it can be associated with feelings of anxiety and fear.
+It is, however, an important theory to be aware of and the discussion about expected weight and body shape changes shouldn’t be avoided.

-Set point is the term used to describe the unique genetic weight range that a person is pre-determined to be at for optimal health and functioning.
-This set point is different for every body, in the same way we all have different shoe sizes or height which cannot be changed.
+Set-point is the term used to describe the unique genetic weight range that a person is pre-determined to be at for optimal health and functioning.
+This set point weight is different for everybody, in the same way, we all have different shoe sizes or heights which cannot be changed.
 We can force the body below it, but the body will recognise this and fight to bring it back to where it needs to be.
-The same applies for if we go above this set point.
+The same applies if we go above this set point.
 The human body is amazing and uses many mechanisms to try and defend this weight range, for example changing metabolic rate, hunger signals and altering essential functions such as heart rate and body temperature.

-During recovery from an eating disorder it is common to reach a point where people believe they have restored enough weight, despite remaining below a healthy weight for them.
+During recovery from an eating disorder, it is common to reach a point where people believe they have restored enough weight, despite remaining below a healthy weight for them.
 This might be reinforced by increased energy levels, getting your period back, improved gut health, increased social engagement and return to many of life's activities.
-It can be difficult to find a "why" to not stop at halfway.
-For many, a BMI of 20 is recommended as a minimum weight restoration target (read more about achieving a healthy weight here) with the goal to then learn to eat and move the body intuitively to find a settling weight.
+It can be difficult to find a "why" to not stop halfway.
+For many, a BMI of 20 is recommended as a minimum weight restoration target (read more about achieving a healthy weight on the blog) with the goal of then learning to eat and move the body intuitively to find a settling weight.

-The majority of human beings do not naturally settle at a BMI of 20.
-So to maintain a this weight when you are not genetically determined to settle there, would mean continuing to engage in disordered eating or other behaviours to control weight.
-For some people, to achieve weight restoration, overshoot is necessary for an optimal ratio of fat mass to fat-free mass is to be achieved (4).
-If this process is incomplete, extreme hunger and other symptoms of starvation could continue until fat-free mass is restored.
+Having explored the truth about BMI, we know that the majority of human beings do not naturally settle at a BMI of 20.
+So to maintain a weight you are not genetically determined to settle at, would mean continuing to engage in disordered eating or other behaviours to control weight.
+For some people, to achieve weight restoration, overshoot is necessary for an optimal ratio of fat mass to fat-free mass to be achieved (4).
+If this process is incomplete, extreme hunger and other symptoms of starvation could continue until the fat-free mass is restored.
 The more severe the starvation the larger the overshoot may need to be (4).

 Fat and weight stigma